-New Admin Quick Start | TRITON AP-WEB and Web Filter & Security | v8.0.x, v8.1.x
+New Admin Quick Start | TRITON AP-WEB and Web Filter & Security | v8.2.x

 You have completed the New Admin Quick Start tutorial.
-You have the basic tools you need to start working with your Websense software.
+You have the basic tools you need to start working with your web protection software.

 There are a number of additional features that you can use to add even more precision and flexibility to your deployment.
 These features are described in detail in the Administrator Help (accessible via the Help button in the TRITON toolbar).